 Monastery of Saint-Paul-de-Mausole

-The monastery is another building famous for having hosted Vincent Van Gogh towards the last years of his life, between 1889 and 1890.
+The monastery is another building famous for hosting Vincent Van Gogh in the last years of his life, between 1889 and 1890.

 The estate includes a pretty 12th-century cloister, a masterpiece of Provençal Romanesque art.
-The intimate cloister is beautiful and peaceful, full of flowering gardens, which have been extensively photographed.
+The intimate cloister is beautiful and peaceful, full of flowering gardens, popular among photographers and Instagrammers.

-It currently houses a psychiatric hospital and, as a result, visiting is subject to the amount of people there at any one time in order to maintain the tranquillity of the place.
+It currently houses a psychiatric hospital, and, as a result, visiting is subject to the number of people there at any one time to maintain the tranquillity of the place.

 Visit the website of Saint-Paul-de-Mausole [in French]